shakacode/react_on_rails/README.md

 ---

 ## Features
 Like the [react-rails](https://github.com/reactjs/react-rails) gem, React on Rails is capable of server-side rendering with fragment caching and is compatible with [turbolinks](https://github.com/turbolinks/turbolinks).
-Unlike react-rails, which depends heavily on sprockets and jquery-ujs, React on Rails uses [webpack](http://webpack.github.io/) and does not depend on jQuery.
 While the initial setup is slightly more involved, it allows for advanced functionality such as:

 + [Redux](https://github.com/reactjs/redux)
 + [Webpack optimization functionality](https://github.com/webpack/docs/wiki/optimization)